FelixOnline/LiveBlog/README.md

 * /newpost - Load the latest posts from the URL specified in the config and push them to the client
 * /clientcount - Show the number of connected clients (access this via your web browser)
-* /matchupdate - Tweaked version of newpost relevant to the Varsity live blog only
+* /matchupdate - Tweaked version of newpost relevant to the Varsity live blog only - tells client to update latest matches as well as new blog posts
 * /reset - Tell clients to clear all their data and load the latest information which the app loads from the config URL.
 This is relevant when a post is deleted

 All endpoints require the API key passing as a parameter.